OperatorFoundation/shapeshifter-transports/README.md

 Your go build tools should automatically add this module to your go.mod and go.sum files.
 Otherwise, you can add it to the go.mod file directly.
 See the official Go modules guide for more information on this.

-Please note that the import path includes "/v2" to indicate that you want to use the version of the module compatible with the PT v2.0 specification.
+Please note that the import path includes "/v3" to indicate that you want to use the version of the module compatible with the PT v3.0 specification.
 This is required by the Go modules guide.
-The modules are actually compatible with the PT2.1 specification, but Go modules only let you specify the major version number, v2.

 When you build your project, it should automatically fetch the correct version of the transport module.

-#### Using the Library

-The Shapeshifter Transports are just a Go library.
-In order to use the transports, you will need to integrate them into your application, which is presumably also written in Go.
-For details on the Go API for Pluggable Transports, refer to the [Pluggable Transports 2.0 draft 1 specification](https://www.pluggabletransports.info/spec/#build).

 #### Frequently Asked Questions